 BY PAUL GREGUTT

 Outside of Europe, grape (varietal) names have become the primary method of labeling wines.
-The introduction of varietal wines in California in the decades following Prohibition was a great leap forward, for it provided consumers with specific information about the grape or grapes in each bottle of wine.
+The introduction of varietal wines in California in the decades following Prohibition was a great leap forward because it provided consumers with specific information about the grape or grapes in each bottle of wine.
 A California “Hearty Burgundy” can be made from anything, including Concord grapes, but a wine labeled “Pinot Noir” or “Chardonnay” must be made up of at least 75 percent of the named grape.
 The rest of the blend can be anything the winemaker chooses.

 Today, California-style varietal labeling has become so popular that many European wines are using it as well.
 Most of the every day wines you see on retail shelves are varietal wines.
 So it is helpful to learn to identify the generally accepted baseline flavors and aromas of each of the principal grapes.
 When you read that a wine is “varietally true” it means that it shows the scents and flavors associated with the named grape.

 Of course, the same grape grown in different places will reveal different sides of its personality, and winemakers may enhance the natural grape flavors with special yeasts and by storing them in barrels.
 But each of the world’s major, important grapes has its own distinctive varietal characteristics.
-For more information read our helpful Red Wine and White Wine Grapes guides to learn about the major grape varietals of the world.